Single Gun Theory: History

 Single Gun Theory were formed in 1986 in Sydney by Jacqui Hunt on lead vocals; Kath Power on vocal melodies and synthesiser; and Peter Rivett-Carnac on guitar, synthesiser and sampling.
-They won a band competition run by national radio station, Double J, which provided free studio recording time.
+They won a band competition run by radio station Double J, which provided free studio recording time.
 This resulted in their debut album, Exorcise This Wasteland, which was issued by the Canadian label Nettwerk in 1987.
 The band had been brought to the label's attention by fellow Australian Tom Ellard (of Severed Heads).
 Exorcise This Wasteland was issued in Australia by Volition Records in the following year.
 By that time Rivett-Carnac joined Severed Heads' touring line-up for that group's North American tour and Single Gun Theory went into hiatus.

 While the band was on hiatus, Hunt and Rivett-Carnac travelled to Asia and Europe, and Power completed a psychiatric therapy course in Sydney.
 Single Gun Theory reconvened in Vancouver, Canada in May 1991 to record their second album, Millions, Like Stars in My Hands, Daggers in My Heart, Wage War, which was issued in Australia in December.
 It peaked in the top 50 on the ARIA Albums Chart.
 Australian musicologist, Ian McFarlane, felt it was "a unique blend of lush, mellow dance grooves, ethnic sampling and fragile, beguiling female vocals."
 AllMusic's Brendan Swift opined that it provided "Flawlessly executed tracks brushed with Indian, Turkish, and South-East Asian sounds... one that ultimately fails to convey the depth suggested by the new age themes and multicultural music."
 A single from the album, "From a Million Miles" (November 1991), was used in the pilot episode (April 1994) of Canadian TV series, Due South, and was issued on the series second soundtrack album, Due South, Volume II: The Original Television Soundtrack (1998).
 It was also used on the soundtrack of the Australian feature film, Reckless Kelly (1993).
 Another album track, "Great Palaces of Immortal Splendour" was used on The Heartbreak Kid (1993) soundtrack.